jchip/xenv-config/README.md

     -   `env`: the name (or array of names) of the environment varialbe(s) to check first.
 If it's `true`, then use `optionKey` as the env variable name.
     -   `default`: the default value.
     -   `type`: type of the value to help convert the string from `process.env` to.
+    -   `post`: callback to post process value

-> All three are `optional`, if they are all skipped, then the config option will be determined from `userConfig` only.
+> All fields are `optional`, if they are all skipped, then the config option will be determined from `userConfig` only.
 >
 > Without either `default` or `type`, the value from `env` will remain as a string.
 >